zamazan4ik/awesome-pgo/article/article.md

 In most cases, the issues are left unanswered, in some cases maintainers are interested in PGO, and in some cases they even start PGO evaluation - that's really great!
 However, in very rare cases, people just call me a spammer and close the issue automatically.
 I met such behavior in [Shady](https://github.com/Hugobros3/shady/issues/18) and [ECL](https://gitlab.com/embeddable-common-lisp/ecl/-/issues/725#note_1678404112).

-Yes, I created *hundreds* of issues about PGO since this the only viable option to start a conversation about PGO with project authors/maintainers, talk with them about the major pain points about PGO, discuss some performance improvement numbers and possible ways to integrate PGO into their projects.
+Yes, I created *hundreds* of issues about PGO since this is the only viable option to start a conversation about PGO with project authors/maintainers, talk with them about the major pain points about PGO, discuss some performance improvement numbers and possible ways to integrate PGO into their projects.
 The most interesting insights about PGO I got from long and sometimes flamy conversations about PGO.
 So if some people that I am "just spamming" - well, I don't care *much* about that, not a first day in the Internet.
 You can always just ignore my issues - it's up to you.
-I will do the same things - spread the word about PGO for various projects.
+I will do the same thing - spread the word about PGO for various projects.
 For the projects where I see potential benefits from PGO.

 ### PGO and GPT/LLM/AI/any other buzzword

 Kinda funny answers about PGO I got from Bard/Gemini.
 This awesome piece of software on the question "Can I use PGO profiles from Clang with Audi A6?"
 (Volkswagen Group didn't pay me for such questions) quickly responded something like "Yes, sure - go ahead!".
-Don't know - is it possible to reuse PGO profiles from BMW with Clang or they use GCC-compatible format instead - needs to be investigated deeper!
+Don't know - is it possible to reuse PGO profiles from BMW with Clang or they use GCC-compatible format instead - needs to be investigated deeply!
 The latest version is a bit better but still gives me non-existing compiler options in the generated command lines - shame on you.

-Both ChatGPT 3.5 and Bing (in a precise mode) both generated almost sane content about PGO.
+Both ChatGPT 3.5 and Bing (in a precise mode) generated almost sane content about PGO.
 However, do not expect from them much above the official documentation to the compiler.
 They still cannot apply PGO properly to any non-trivial application, don't know much about PGO-related intrinsics, and from time to time invent non-existing compiler switches.

 As a small conclusion - LLM is not a good PGO friend yet.
-Maybe with this article and wider PGO adoption in the community the situation will change.
+Maybe with this article and wider PGO adoption in the community, the situation will change.
 As for now - reading the old but gold documentation is still a better option to start with PGO.

 And every time when I hear things like "all we need here is AI", my brain automatically plays [this](https://www.youtube.com/watch?v=D0q0QeQbw9U) video.
 Don't be a **blind** Ayaya!